AAlnassir/periodty-privacy/README.md

 # Privacy Policy for Periodty

-**Last updated:** 2026-01-01

-Periodty ("the App") is a personal health tracking application designed to help users track menstrual cycles and related information.
+Periodty ("the App") is a personal health tracking application designed to help teens and adults track menstrual cycles and related information.
 Your privacy is taken seriously.
 This Privacy Policy explains what data is collected, how it is used, and how it is protected.

 ---